 Jacque Millard is Vice President and Chief Investment Officer for Intermountain Healthcare.
 Ms. Millard received her B.S. in Finance from Weber State University and her MBA from Westminster College.
 She earned her Certified Cash Manager certification in 1994 and the Chartered Financial Analyst designation in 1999.

 Ms. Millard joined Intermountain in 1993 and is currently responsible for investment portfolio management, oversight of external investment managers, all employee savings and pension investments as well as cash management for all Intermountain entities.
 Prior to joining Intermountain Healthcare, Ms. Millard worked for Workers Compensation Fund and Blue Cross & Blue Shield of Utah where she was responsible for Treasury and Investment Management functions.
-Ms. Millard has served on a variety of boards, including; Catholic Healthcare West Investment Committee, Westminster College Endowment Committee, Virginia Piper Foundation, Healthcare Credit Union Board and Asset Liability Committee, and US Bank and Key Bank Advisory Committees.
+Ms. Millard has served on a variety of boards, including; UVU National Advisory Board, DMBA Private Equity Sub-Committee, Catholic Healthcare West Investment Committee, Westminster College Endowment Committee, Virginia Piper Foundation, and Healthcare Credit Union Board and Asset Liability Committee

 Cecilee Price-Huish is a long time advocate of developing young humanitarians – starting with her own five children.
 A few years ago, her family visited Soweto, South Africa, and in anticipation, her then young children hosted a concert to raise money for sports equipment for schools in Soweto.
 Since then, she and her family have been extensively involved with multiple humanitarian and medical projects benefiting people in Haiti and Honduras, and locally for the Road Home Homeless Shelter.
 Two of her children have participated on four Youthlinc international service trips to Cambodia, Peru, Nepal and Kenya, respectively.
 Cecilee is a graduate of Southern Methodist University School of Law and has worked as a real estate attorney as well as a Pro Bono attorney for victims of domestic abuse.
 She currently serves on the Board of Trustees for Lakeview Hospital, multiple PTA Boards and is a choir and musical theater director at her children’s school.

-Tomoko was introduced to Youthlinc by her daughter who joined the Thailand team in 2012.
-The service year concept resonated with her and she has stayed involved in supporting Youthlinc ever since.
+Tomoko’s introduction to Youthlinc was by her daughter, who joined the Thailand Team in 2012.
+The service year concept resonated with her and she has stayed involved in supporting the organization ever since.
 Born and raised in Asia, philanthropy and intercultural understanding have been a way of life modeled by her parents.

-While attending college in Japan, she spent her junior year abroad at UCLA.
-During that time she first drove through Utah on a cross country road trip from California to Washington DC.
-She received her BA in Economics from UCLA and an MBA from the University of Chicago prior to pursuing a career in international finance in New York City.
+She received her BA in Economics from UCLA and an MBA from the University of Chicago, prior to pursuing a career in international finance in New York City.

 Tomoko moved to Park City in 2005 with her two sons and daughter who were competitive skiers.
 Volunteering was a natural way to engage in the new community and she continues to serve to reciprocate her gratitude for a fortunate life.
-Her volunteer experiences include Secretary of the Park City Sunrise Rotary Club, past Board member of The Hope Alliance, National Ability Center, Women’s Giving Fund, and various roles for her children’s schools and activities.
-She has done humanitarian work in India, Peru, Costa Rica, Guatemala, the Navajo communities in southern Utah as well as refugee communities in Salt Lake City and Logan, Utah
+She has contributed in various capacities with the Park City Sunrise Rotary Club, The Hope Alliance, National Ability Center, Women’s Giving Fund, among others, and in supporting her children’s activities.
+She has done humanitarian work in India, Madagascar, Peru, Costa Rica, Guatemala as well as the Navajo, new arrival and refugee communities in Utah.

 An avid traveler, her adventures have taken her to the 7 continents and she also likes to ski, hike and fly fish.
 She is very excited to work with the Youthlinc organization!